bschwenk1/TidyDataAssigment/README.md

 There are two main files needed to run this analysis and data conversion.
 1. Samsung Accelerometer data (accelerometers.zip).[1]
 2. R script that converts the Samsung data to tidy dataset (run_analysis.R) run_analysis has an optional parameter to specify if type is to be included in the tidydataset or not.
 For me it was not clear if this information was implicitly required or not.
-In dataset uploaded dataset I chose to add the type column in tidydataset.txt.
+In dataset uploaded dataset I chose to not add the type column in tidydataset_without type.txt.

 Options for includeType are:
-includeType = FALSE --> not include variable (tidydataset without type column is also available on github account, in case it was the assignment to leave it out) includeType = TRUE  --> include variable (test or train group) (=Default)
+includeType = FALSE --> not include variable (uploaded to coursera) includeType = TRUE  --> include variable (test or train group)(also available on GitHub: tidydataset.txt)

 ## How this works?
 1. If the run_analysis script is run, it will extract the Samsung Accelerometer data into the working directory.